 Note: This is a summary of your assignment.
 Please refer to full assignment from your instructor.

-Stage 2: Explore controversies in this occupation, and choose one.
+Stage 2: Explore debates or controversies in this field, and choose one.

 Examples: